Foundation / Corporation

 Every person should have access to the creative process and that the arts have a unique and powerful ability to improve the quality of life because they:

 - Motivate and build self esteem

 - Build and reinforce communities

 - Have therapeutic value

 The Foundation has a particular interest in programs that reach out to and include those who might not otherwise have such opportunities.
-Priority is given to programs which directly engage participants, of any age, in the creative process.
+We are especially excited by programs which directly engage participants, of any age, in the creative process.